datamole-ai/mff-cloud-app-development/docs/walkthrough_day1.md

 Open browser, type in `portal.azure.com` and login.

-Navigate to the app insights resource `mff-iot-example-ai`
+Navigate to the app insights resource.

 Click at "Server Requests" metrics on the right side of the page.